Does refinancing a car hurt your credit?

 Key takeaways

-You’ll likely see a small drop in your credit score when you first refinance your auto loan.
 But don’t steer clear of it just because of a temporarily lowered score.
-Refinancing could be a sound decision that results in cost savings or much-needed financial relief.
+If you can secure a better auto loan rate, it could be a sound decision that results in cost savings or much-needed financial relief.

-Refinancing a car loan can impact your credit score for a few reasons.
+Refinancing a car loan can lower your credit score temporarily, but it may result in an improved credit score over time if you make payments on time.
 A lender will need to do a hard inquiry to confirm you qualify, which is the primary reason you will see it fluctuate.

 It can also decrease the average age of your accounts and act as a new account on your profile.
 Essentially, refinancing restarts your car loan.
 That can make it harder to qualify for other types of credit in the short term.